u-m-iral/VNA2V-W21-handouts/handouts/lab2/exercises.md

 So far, we have used ROS and tf to get a visual understanding of the motion of AV2 relative to AV1’s body frame.
 In this section, you are asked to use your knowledge about homogeneous transformations and study the relative trajectory explicitly.

 The visualization we have built should provide you with great guidance while working out the following questions.
-Since this exercise is designed for you to familiarize with the math of 3D transformations, we require that you explicitly write down all the homogeneous transformation matrices used in the process and precisely outline the logic and algebraic steps taken.
+Since this exercise is designed for you to familiarize with the math of 3D transformations, we require that you **explicitly write down all the homogeneous transformation matrices used in the process** and **precisely outline the logic and algebraic steps taken**.

 ### 📨 Deliverable 4 - Mathematical derivations (25 pts)